Azure/FTALive-Sessions/content/networking/private-endpoints/overview.md

 ## Connectivity

-When thinking about the connectivity with Private Endpoints, remember that Private Endpoints are only used for inbound traffic.
 The following diagrams show traffic flows for an Azure Storage Account without and with Private Endpoints.

 ### **Connectivity Without Private Endpoints**